Logo Loader

 Unit 1: Fundamentals of Transportation Safety

-• Common causes of accidents across transport modes.
+• Common causes of accidents across transportation modes

 Unit 2: Hazard Identification and Risk Analysis

-• Prioritizing risks in road, rail, air, and maritime contexts.
+• Prioritizing risks in road, rail, air, and maritime transport

 Unit 3: Safety Management Systems in Transportation

-• OSHA, ICAO, IMO, and other international standards.
+• Overview of OSHA, ICAO, IMO, and other international standards

 Unit 4: Accident Prevention and Investigation